Jakub41/Github-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.

+## Remote access

+This is the link to the online version https://githubapp-ab10e.firebaseapp.com/

+There is an issue so the app is not working and one of todo fix.

 ## Technologies
 Runs using typescript, scss and html as the three main languages.
 Further to this, you can view additional packages in the package.json file.